Toafu/cse592-big-two/RL.md

 ## Baselines
 - Have each Agent (Random, Eliminate-Weakest, Aggressive) play against all Random Agents and record win rates

-# THINGS TO ASK
+# It's okay to simplify the game
-- How to represent state
+- We have to represent state as the hand
-- Any good reinforcement learning frameworks we can use with a game made from scratch
+- If we are the first, we can be novel
+- Bring it down to two players and reduce the deck size
+- Look up on our own RL stuff